 I cannot find my area of research represented at the Hertie School.
 Can I still apply?

-If you cannot find your area of research being covered by one of our supervisors or one of our Centres of Competence, this means that none of our current faculty members can provide supervision in the current academic year.
+If your area of research is not covered by one of our supervisors or one of our Centres of Competence, this means that none of our current faculty members can provide supervision in the current academic year.
 Please refrain from sending an application in this case.
 You are welcome to apply at a later stage.
-We recommend checking our website on a regular basis to stay informed about the School and its growing faculty.
+We recommend checking our website on a regular basis to stay informed about the school and its growing faculty.

 Can I apply if I have not completed my master's degree at the time of application?